Ferries from

 England

 Ferries from England to Ireland sail approximately 12 times per week.
 1 ferry company services the ferry.
-Irish Ferries provide the ferry routes from England to Ireland.
+Stena Line provide the ferry routes from England to Ireland.

 Cheap Ferries from England to Ireland